rakeshkanneeswaranofficial/rakeshkanneeswaranofficial/README.md

 # About Me

-Hello, I am Rakesh Kanneeswaran, and I specialise in backend web development.
+Hello, I am Rakesh Kanneeswaran, and I specialize in backend web development.
 I have a strong passion for utilizing artificial intelligence to create impactful interfaces for compelling solutions.

 I am constantly seeking growth opportunities and exploring new technologies within the industry.

 # Technical Skills & Expertise

 ## Backend Development:
-- Proficient in Node.js and Express.js for building robust backend services and APIs.
+- Proficient in Node.js, Express.js, and Hono for building robust backend services and APIs.
 - Experienced in database management with MongoDB and PostgreSQL, including deep dives into database architecture and optimization.
 - Familiar with ORM tools like Mongoose and Prisma for efficient interaction with databases.
 - Skilled in implementing authentication using external libraries and ensuring API security.